tchangkiat/aws-cdk-stacks/README.md

 cdk deploy eks
 ```

-The stack will provision a VPC (with public and private subnets), an EKS cluster, bastion host to manage the EKS cluster, a managed node group (with a launch template) and enable the Cluster Autoscaler for the managed nodegroup.
+The stack will provision a VPC (with public and private subnets and a NAT gateway), an EKS cluster, bastion host to manage the EKS cluster, a managed node group (with a launch template) and enable the Cluster Autoscaler for the managed nodegroup.
 For the commands below, the environment variables (starts wit '$') are already populated in the bastion host.

-## Configure the bastion host
+## Bastion Host Setup

 1. Log in to the bastion host with 'ec2-user' using SSH or EC2 Instance Connect.

-2. Configure the AWS CLI (region will be set by setup-bastion-host.sh automatically) and execute a script to setup bastion host.
+2. Configure the AWS CLI (region will be set by 'setup-bastion-host.sh' automatically) and execute a script to setup the bastion host:

 ```bash
 aws configure set aws_access_key_id {{ACCESS_KEY_ID}}